SeriousOldMan/Simulator-Controller/Docs/Tyre Compounds.md

 When creating the tyre compound rule as in the examples above, it is **important** that you use the same order as the *internal* identifiiers appear in the Pitstop dialog.
 Otherwise you will end up with wrong tyres after a pitstop.
 A notable exception here is *rFactor 2* or *Le Mans Ultimate*, which supports any order, since the API supports tyre compound selection by name.
 And of course *Assetto Corsa Competizione*, where the two available tyre categories (Dry and Wet) are hardcoded.

-A very special case is *Automobilista 2* and also *Project CARS 2*.
+A very special case is *Project CARS 2*.
 The underlying simulation engine does not provide any tyre compound information at all.
 You may use any identifier here, even the placeholder "*".
 The system will work with relative offsets to compensate for this deficit.

+The situation is a bit different for *Automobilista 2*.
+Mounted tyre compounds can be identified, but when it comes to set the tyre compound for the next pitstop the tyre compoung must be identified by its index, which means, that the order of the different entries in the tyre compound rule is very important.

 ### *Tyre Data* files